kridlet/GifTastic/README.md

 ## Getting Started

-All you need a is the code and a browser.
+All you need is the code and a browser.
 Download and open.

 ## Built With